-All patients are asked to complete a Health Questionnaire and return it at their earliest convenience.
-These assessments ensure that all preoperative tests are completed before admission, allowing for a smooth admission on the day
+All patients are asked to complete either a Lifebox digital Questionnaire or a New Victoria Hospital Health Questionnaire and return it at their earliest convenience.
+These assessments ensure that all preoperative tests are completed before admission, allowing for a smooth admission on the day.